Content on this page requires a newer version of Adobe Flash Player.

 by Anil Prasad

-Even after three decades in the music industry, guitarist and composer Ralph Towner maintains a childlike fascination with the muse.
-It’s a remarkable and admirable feat given how easy it is to adopt a jaded, irascible outlook when striving to put craft before commerce.
-Towner’s remedy is simple.
+After four decades in the music industry, guitarist and composer Ralph Towner still maintains a childlike fascination with the muse.

 I understand you’re very pleased with how Anthem turned out.

-The title track has a dual existence in that it also appears on the new Oregon release.
+The title track has a dual existence in that it also appears on Oregon in Moscow.

 The studio version of "Goodbye Pork Pie Hat" is much more concise than your live versions.